 - U1 Waivers are where these CPRs, in whole or in part, are not followed as presented, unless otherwise indicated.
 The Council may grant a Waiver under the limited conditions set out below.
-The Council cannot grant a Waiver if to do so would mean breaking any laws on public procurement or other relevant legislation. - U2 All applications for Waivers will need to be detailed using the Council's online Waiver Form found on the Council's intranet.
-Waivers submitted in formats, other than online, will only be accepted with the agreement of the Monitoring Officer. - U2 Any Works, Supplies or Services Contract or process declared to be Waivered from these CPRs must be authorised, in writing, as follows: - - by a Procurement Advisor; - by the Monitoring Officer; - by the Section 151 Officer. - U3 A Register of waivers will be kept on the Procurement Portal SharePoint site
+The Council cannot grant a Waiver if to do so would mean breaking any laws on public procurement or other relevant legislation. - U2 All applications for Waivers will need to be detailed using the Council's online Waiver Form found on the Procurement Portal.
+Waivers submitted using the digital form will follow the process of approval.
+It is then the responsibility of the Procurement Lead to ensure this is then put on the Contracts Register once approval has been granted.

+- U2 Any Works, Supplies or Services Contract or process declared to be Waivered from these CPRs must be authorised, using the digital form, as follows: -

+- by a Procurement Advisor;

+- by the Monitoring Officer;

+- by the Section 151 Officer.

+- U3 A Register of waivers will be kept on the Procurement Portal SharePoint site.